CardinisCode/jobhuntmanager/jhmanager/technical_readme_files/services.md

     'view_address_book.html'

 ### application_notes:
 This where you'll find all the Python functions related to Application Notes.
+This file relates specifically to the 'ApplicationNotesRepository' & draws its 'application note' entries from the SQL table 'application_notes'.
+However, where necessary, it does also connect to the other repositories & SQL tables where necessary.

 The files in this directory: